openstack/glance/doc/source/glanceapi.rst

 *************

 The v1 API was originally designed as a service API for use by Nova and other OpenStack services.
-Its current status is SUPPORTED.
+In the Kilo release, the v1.1 API was downgraded from CURRENT to SUPPORTED.
 The Images v1 API is closed to further development, and the Glance code implementing the v1 API accepts only serious bugfixes.

 It's possible to deploy OpenStack without exposing the Images v1 API to end users.
 The Compute v2 API contains image-related API calls allowing users to